 You may not notice symptoms of C. auris because patients with this type of fungus are often already sick in the hospital with another serious illness or condition.

 If you do notice symptoms, they depend on which part of the body is affected.
 C. auris can cause many different types of infections, such as bloodstream, wound, and ear infections.

 Because there is such a wide range of symptoms, a laboratory test is needed to see whether a patient has C. auris.

 Most C. auris infections can be treated with a type of antifungal drug called echinocandins.
 However, some C. auris infections have been resistant to all three main types of antifungal medications, making them harder to treat.

 In this situation, multiple types of antifungal medications at high doses may be needed to treat the infection.
 Antibiotics do not work against C. auris.

-- Candida auris Fact Sheet, P-02443: Educational fact sheet for the general public on C. auris covering signs and symptoms, treatment, and prevention
+- Candida auris: Fact Sheet for Health Care Settings, P-03232: Educational fact sheet for the general public on C. auris in health care settings

-- Information for Patients and Family Members: CDC webpage including information on symptoms, diagnosis, treatment, and prevention
+- Information for Patients and Family Members: Centers for Disease Control and Prevention (CDC) webpage including information on symptoms, diagnosis, treatment, and prevention

 - Candida auris resources: CDC webpage containing resources for patients and their families

 Resources for Health Care Providers and Public Health Professionals

 As of July 1, 2022, Candida auris is a Category II reportable communicable disease condition in Wisconsin.
 See the Reportable Multidrug-Resistant Organism webpage for additional information about communicable disease reporting for this organism.

 - Candida auris: Factsheet for Health Care Settings